 The quickest implementation model to improve bus services is bus partnerships.
 Everyone needs to get involved and set clear targets.
 A united, clear view moving forward.
 If it fails, then the work and evidence is in place for regulation.

-Perhaps the government may also want to look at the tax model for bus operations.
-Allocating tax receipts from local bus operators to councils could help close the loop on investment that councils make into bus services.
+Perhaps the government may also want to look at the model for charging road usage and how councils and bus operators could share the benefits of capital investment.
+Allocating some receipts from local bus operators to councils could help close the loop on investment that councils make into bus services.